duredent/wiki.reactivedrop.com/wiki/enemies.md

 | **HEALTH** | 60.6 | 101 | 141.4 | 202 | 262.6 |
 | **DAMAGE** - Spit | 3.6 | 6 | 8.4 | 12 | 15.6 |

 - The ranger's acidic weapon travels at a constant height.
-Dodge roll out of the wayfor a clean escape.
+Dodge roll out of the way for a clean escape.
 - Rangers lack melee attack.
 The only risk in getting close to a ranger is a point-blank acid orb.
 - Rangers cannot turn while firing.
 Use this opportunity to flank or get into melee range.